Charleston Aviation Accident Lawyer

 Although large numbers of fatalities are infrequent, debilitating injuries can be suffered from airplane turbulence, passenger aggression, rough landings, oxygen depletion, and more.
 The aftermath of any aviation accident can be disturbing (causing emotional distress and PTSD) because you’re in a situation with no control and everything at risk.

-Though we don’t usually think of fatal airplane crashes as occurring very often, the United States did report fatalities in 325 airliner accidents in 2017, but with a death toll of only 11 persons.
-These figures do not include private corporate jets, military transport or hijackings.
-The FAA cites that in-flight loss of control accounts for most fatal accidents (mostly due to stalls), and that these crashes generally involve pilot error; with bad weather listed as the #1 culprit.
+Though we don’t usually think of fatal airplane crashes as occurring very often, the United States reported fatalities in 325 airliner accidents in 2017, with a death toll of only 11 persons.
+These figures do not include private corporate jets, military transport, or hijackings.
+The FAA cites that in-flight loss of control accounts for most fatal accidents (primarily due to stalls) and that these crashes generally involve pilot error, with bad weather listed as the #1 culprit.

 Helicopters have yet another risk to consider now – that of drones coming into their low-flying territory.
 Maneuvering around tall buildings is one thing, but trying to steer clear of another ‘remotely manned’ aircraft is an entirely different feat.
 Federal Aviation Administration rules for unmanned drones include the stipulation that they are flown ‘within eyeshot of their remote pilots’ and kept out of airspace containing manned aircraft.
 Unfortunately, these regulations have not proven simple to enforce.

 In 2017 there were 2,100 drone sightings near airplanes or airports, with 20 reported in South Carolina.
 In February of 2018, the Charleston Observer reported what is considered the first drone-related crash of a U.S. aircraft.
 A Robinson R22 helicopter turned on its side during an unbalanced landing; caused by losing control after hitting a tree while trying to avoid a DJI Phantom quadcopter drone.

 Other Common Causes of Plane Crashes